-- The merger, including the issuance of Range common stock, will be accounted for using the acquisition method of accounting, with Range identified as the acquirer; - Memorial's senior notes are redeemed at closing at a call premium of 101% with funds available under Range's existing credit facility; - Adjustments to conform the classification of expenses in Memorial's historical statements of operations to Range's classification of similar expenses; - · Estimated tax impact of pro forma adjustments; and - · Assumption of liabilities for transaction-related expenses.
+- The merger, including the issuance of Range common stock, will be accounted for using the acquisition method of accounting, with Range identified as the acquirer; - Memorial's senior notes are redeemed at closing at a call premium of 101% with funds available under Range's existing credit facility; - Adjustments to conform the classification of expenses in Memorial's historical statements of operations to Range's classification of similar expenses; - Estimated tax impact of pro forma adjustments; and - · Assumption of liabilities for transaction-related expenses.

 The unaudited pro forma condensed combined financial statements are provided for illustrative purposes only and are not intended to represent or be indicative of the results of operations or financial position of the combined company that would have been recorded had the merger been completed as of the dates presented and should not be taken as representative of future results of operations or financial position of the combined company.
 The unaudited pro forma condensed combined financial statements do not reflect the impacts of any potential operational efficiencies, asset dispositions, cost savings or economies of scale that the combined company may achieve with respect to the combined operations.
+The incentive unit compensation included in Memorial's historical statements of operations consists of incentive units issued by MRD Holdco LLC.
+Because MRD Holdco LLC will not own any equity interest in Memorial following the consummation of the merger, all costs related to these incentive units will be discontinued.
 Additionally, the pro forma statements of operations do not include non-recurring charges or credits and the related tax effects which result directly from the merger.

 The unaudited pro forma condensed combined financial statements should be read in conjunction with the historical consolidated financial statements and accompanying notes contained in Range's and Memorial's Annual Reports on Form 10-K and Quarterly Reports on Form 10-Q, which are incorporated in this joint proxy statement/prospectus by reference.
-See "Where You Can Find More Information" beginning on page 187.
+See "Where You Can Find More Information" beginning on page 189.